Blog

 Public institutions manage sensitive resources: confidential documents, official archives, technical equipment, emergency supplies.

-An appropriate storage system ensures security, traceability and rapid access to these essential elements, while complying with current standards (confidentiality, ergonomics, fire safety).
+A suitable storage system ensures the security, traceability, and rapid access to these essential items, while complying with current standards (confidentiality, ergonomics, fire safety).

 Focus on sustainability

-Modular systems, made from sustainable materials, are part of the public sector’s environmental strategy.
+Modular systems made from durable materials align with the public sector’s environmental strategy.

-They promote the longevity of furniture, reduce waste and improve energy efficiency.
+They promote furniture longevity, waste reduction, and improved energy efficiency.

-Optimizing also means preserving built heritage rather than multiplying it.
+Optimizing also means preserving the built heritage rather than expanding it.

 Concrete examples in public services